-Signing up for LinkedIn is free, and many of its functions are open to all account holders, so you can take advantage of most of the opportunities that LinkedIn can create.
-You don’t have to pay a setup or registration fee, but you can pay a monthly fee for a premium account to get additional functions or communication options.
+Signing up for LinkedIn is free, and many functions are open to all account holders, so you can take advantage of most of the opportunities that LinkedIn offers.
+You can pay a monthly fee for a premium account to get additional functions or communication options.
 Finally, tailored solutions are available for corporations that want to use LinkedIn as a source for hiring quality candidates.

 Building a network of connections with no limits on size or numbers

 Reconnecting with any member of the LinkedIn network, provided that he knows you and agrees to connect to you

 Giving and receiving an unlimited number of recommendations